 What to do if you are on these sites:

-- Deindex from Google: As this has become a larger problem, Google rolled out at the end of last year the ability to submit a removal request from sites with exploitative practices.
-If you are on one or more of these sites you can submit a deindexing request through Google’s form.
+- Deindex from Google: As this has become a larger problem, Google rolled out the ability to submit a removal request from sites with exploitative practices.
+If you are on one or more of these sites, you can submit a deindexing request through Google’s form to remove websites from Google search.

 - Build a strong online presence: This is certainly helpful on Google’s part, but it is not a comprehensive solution.
 For one, it’s not clear if every single site will be taken down.
 These complaint boards and gossip sites are experts at spinning up new properties and distancing themselves from removals.
 There’s nothing preventing new websites from cropping up.
 That’s why we strongly recommend building out a positive online presence in addition to getting the listing deindexed from Google.
-This will help limit the visibility of posts that weren’t taken down or new posts that may surface down the line.
+This will help limit the visibility of posts with the unsuccessful removal of Google search results or new posts that may surface down the line.

 What NOT to do if you are on these sites